Darren-A11att/LodgeTix-UGLNSW-v2/docs/PRD-REGISTRATION-SYSTEM-UPDATE.md

 ## Requirements

 ### 1. Organisation ID Mapping
-- **Individual Registrations**: The organisation_id in the registrations table should be the lodge's organisation_id of the primary attendee (if they are a Mason)
+- **Individual Registrations**: The organisation_id in the registrations table should be the lodge's organisation_id of the primary attendee (always a Mason)
 - **Lodge Registrations**: The organisation_id should be the organisation_id of the selected lodge from the LodgesForm
+- **Delegation Registrations**: The organisation_id should be the grand lodge's organisation_id OR a newly created organisation

 ### 2. Lodge and Grand Lodge Data Enhancement
 - When looking up lodges and grand lodges, fetch:
   - lodge_id (existing)
-  - organisation_id (new requirement)
+  - organisation_id (REQUIRED)
   - grand_lodge_id (existing)
   - For grand lodges: also fetch their organisation_id
+- Lodge/Grand Lodge selection is mandatory - registration cannot proceed without valid selection
+- Selected lodge/grand lodge data must include organisation_id in payload

 ### 3. Raw Payloads Logging
 - Add raw_payloads logging to the new active route (`/api/functions/[functionId]/packages/[packageId]/lodge-registration`)